AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-edit-topics.md

 >[!NOTE]
 >
-> Any changes to metadata properties available under **File properties**, including adding, deleting, or modifying metadata fields (both default and custom metadata fields) will also mark the document version as dirty.
-For details on available metadata properties, view [File properties](./web-editor-right-panel.md#file-properties).
+> Any change to metadata properties available under [File properties](./web-editor-right-panel.md#file-properties) will also trigger the working copy indicator.
+If a document version was previously clean, it is marked as dirty when you add, delete, or modify any default or custom metadata properties.

 ![Version update indicator](images/version-update-indicator.png){width="550" align="left"}